-Our Farallon Islands whale watching season has started, and we're having some of the best whale sightings we've ever had.
+Our Farallon Islands whale watching season is underway, and we're having some of the best whale sightings we've ever had.
 Click here to browse dates and book your trip.

 The Farallon Islands, just 27 miles off San Francisco, lie amid the Gulf of the Farallones National Marine Sanctuary, a food-rich marine ecosystem that attracts whales, dolphins, seals, sea lions and seabirds each summer and fall to feed and to breed.
 Researchers have catalogued hundreds of individual humpback and blue whales as seasonal feeding residents.
 36 species of marine mammals, including 18 species of whales and dolphins, and more than 250,000 nesting seabirds can be found here.